Start With the Right First Move

 And products turn into income.

-When founders reach out, most of them are excited.
-They should be, creating something new is hard.
+When founders reach out, they’re excited, and they should be.
+Creating something new is hard.

 But money isn’t the first step.